-Quit addictions, dependencies and bad habits to tobacco, alcohol, gambling, caffeine, chocolate, cola, sugar, methamphetamine,marijuana, painkillers (codeine, ibuprofen etc), gaming, television, mobile/cell phones, Internet, collecting junk, hoarding, pornography, cults, shopping, in Darwin, Bali, Singapore, Cebu (Philippines) and Mandurah (Perth) and soon in Jakarta, with advanced hypnotherapy and Neuro Linguistic Programming.
+Quit addictions, dependencies and bad habits to tobacco, alcohol, gambling, caffeine, chocolate, cola, sugar, methamphetamine, cocaine, marijuana, painkillers (codeine, ibuprofen etc), gaming, television, mobile/cell phones, Internet, collecting junk, hoarding, pornography, cults, shopping, in Mandurah, Perth, Bali and Singapore with advanced hypnotherapy and Neuro Linguistic Programming.

-For many years the most common challenge has been tobacco, however I also see my fair share of methamphetamine, alcohol, sugar, marijuana, chocolate, carbohydrate, soft drink (or soda), and gambling addicts too.
+For many years the most common challenge I have seen has been tobacco, however I also see my fair share of methamphetamine, alcohol, sugar, marijuana, chocolate, carbohydrate, soft drink (or soda), and gambling addicts too.

-- Have easy access to the addictive chemical or behavior.
+- Have easy access to the addictive chemical or behaviour.